10 Ways to Beat the Summer Heat

 Find the right sunscreen.

 If you have sensitive skin, you may want to try the sunscreen you buy for your children.
-“Many of the sunscreens for kiddos have less added ingredients and scents,” Lazarus said.
+“Many of the sunscreens for kiddos have less added ingredients and scents,” Lazarus says.

 When shopping, choose a sunscreen with at least 30 SPF, “broad-spectrum” to protect kids from both ultraviolet A and B rays and “water-resistant.”
 Skip the spray bottle, as aerosol sprays can be inhaled, alcohol ingredients are flammable, and it’s difficult to apply spray sunscreen evenly.